 - The new regulations require all investigators to receive training in the PHS regulations and the Michigan Tech conflict of interest policy and procedures.

-- If requested by a member of the public, the Office of Compliance, Integrity, and Safety will provide information about each financial conflict of interest within five days of the request.
+- If requested by a member of the public, Research Integrity will provide information about each financial conflict of interest within five days of the request.

 - Michigan Tech procedures have been posted to cover these new regulations.
 The new procedures do not replace the existing Conflict of Interest procedures, but the new procedures cover conflicts of interest in PHS-funded research at Michigan Tech.

-- Please do not hesitate to contact Joanne Polzien (firstname.lastname@example.org) in the Office of Compliance, Integrity, and Safety with questions, concerns, and suggestions.
+- Please do not hesitate to contact James Baker (firstname.lastname@example.org) with questions, concerns, and suggestions.

 - Michigan Tech's Conflict of Interest Coordinator is Paul Charlesworth (email@example.com).

 Agency for Healthcare Research and Quality (AHRQ)

 Agency for Toxic Substances and Disease Registry (ATSDR)

 Centers for Disease Control and Prevention (CDC)

 Office of the Assistant Secretary for Planning & Evaluation